The Education Pathway

 REGISTER FOR SED 1000.
 The introductory class, Teaching School in America, must be completed with a minimum grade of B- or better.

 DISPLAY BASIC SKILLS COMPETENCY.
-All prospective Indiana teachers must demonstrate basic skills competency prior to admission to an Indiana educator preparation program.
+Prospective teachers must demonstrate basic skills competency as a Grace School of Education candidacy requirement.
 Prospective candidates may either pass the Praxis Core or qualify through an alternative assessment route. (see below).

 Complete information about the Praxis Core is available on the website: ets.org/praxis